 3

-Students who wish to focus their graduate study in science communication complete the following requirements.
+Students who wish to focus their graduate study in science, environment, and risk communication complete the following requirements.

 Two Specialization Courses